arjunrwarrier/arjunrwarrier/README.md

 - 👋 Hi, I’m Arjun R Warrier

 Welcome to my GitHub portfolio! ,I'm a software engineer with a background in backend development, microservices architecture, and machine learning integration.
-I'm currently working at NeST Digital and also consulting for GE Healthcare.
 Here's a snapshot of my professional journey and the projects I've worked on:

-## NeST Digital (Current)

-At NeST Digital, I've had the privilege of contributing to projects that have enriched my skills and experience:

 ### Backend Development